02 Feb Game Day Menu

 (Unofficial) National Holidays

 Professional sports are a multi-billion dollar industry in the US.
 Superbowl Sunday is more of an unofficial holiday than just a game day.
 How’s that?
 People gather with friends and family, make special foods, and plan for weeks in advance to have just the right decor.
 It’s one of the few times a year that artificial turf is an acceptable table covering.
+College sports clearly hold a place in America’s heart and shortly after the Superbowl we move onto March Madness.

 Here’s my strategy, I mean, menu: